 Article 1: Full-time Student.
 A student must be enrolled as a full-time student (as defined by rule of the State Board of Education) in a Texas school during the semester in which the TMEA activity takes place.
 If an audition takes place in one semester and the resultant concert or clinic takes place in another, then the student must be enrolled as a full-time student during both semesters.

 Article 3: Locality and Classification.
 A student shall compete in the Region in which he is currently receiving the majority of his educational instruction to meet graduation requirements.
 A private school student shall compete in the comparable UIL classification according to the enrollment of the school.
+A magnet school student shall compete in the UIL classification of the largest high school in the same school district.
+A charter school student shall compete in the school’s UIL assigned or UIL enrollment equivalent classification.
+(Home School, see Article 8.)

 Article 4: Extracurricular Activity.
 All TMEA activities are extracurricular.
 In order to participate in TMEA activities, a student must be passing the number of courses required by state law and by rules of the State Board of Education.